spectrocloud/librarium/content/docs/09-registries-and-packs/6-helm-charts.md

 The following applies when adding Helm charts to cluster profiles.

 * When using charts from protected registries, you must type the chart name and version you want to use.
 These must match the name and version hosted in the Helm registry.
-* For unprotected Helm registries, charts are synchronized in the Palette console, and you can select them from lists and dropdowns.
+* For unprotected Helm registries, charts are synchronized in Palette, which allows you to select them from lists and dropdowns.

 # Resources